rebekalv/arduino_camera/ttk8/README.md

 #### Multiple Objects

-**Current Status**: Works sometimes
+Current Status: Works sometimes

 <img src="images/short_multiple_video.gif" width="400" alt="Multiple Objects Video Demo">

 _Live video demonstration of multiple object detection_

 **Issue**: The system struggles with stability when multiple objects are present.
-It frequently switches between detected objects because the algorithm cannot accurately determine which object is actually closest - it only identifies which object is closest to the center and dark relative to the background.
+It frequently switches between different objects because the algorithm cannot accurately determine which object is actually closest - it only identifies which object is closest to the image center and dark relative to the background.
 When the camera moves or lighting conditions change slightly, the detected "closest" object switches unpredictably between the available targets.
 This creates an unstable detection that jumps between objects rather than consistently tracking the genuinely nearest obstacle.

 ### Distance Measurement Accuracy